-23 See FCA and FCO, Guidance on Transaction Value Thresholds for Mandatory Pre-merger Notification, available at www.bwb.gv.at/fileadmin/user_upload/Veroeffentlichungen/Entwurf_Leitfaden Transaktionswertschwellen_EN__Konsultationsfassung.pdf (last accessed 29 May 2019).
+27 See FCA and FCO, Guidance on Transaction Value Thresholds for Mandatory Pre-merger Notification, available at www.bwb.gv.at/fileadmin/user_upload/Veroeffentlichungen/Entwurf_Leitfaden Transaktionswertschwellen_EN__Konsultationsfassung.pdf (last accessed 11 May 2020).

-According to the Guidance (Paragraph 50), this also applies to liabilities of the target company that are not (directly) assumed by the acquirer (e.g., in cases of a share deal where the acquirer does not assume the target's liabilities).
-Please note that this interpretation is not necessarily supported by the wording of the new provision and could make the calculation of the 'value of consideration' for share deals more difficult.
+28 According to the Guidance (Paragraph 50), this also applies to liabilities of the target company that are not (directly) assumed by the acquirer (e.g., in cases of a share deal where the acquirer does not assume the target's liabilities).
+Note that this interpretation is not necessarily supported by the wording of the new provision and could make the calculation of the value of consideration for share deals more difficult.